tsuyoshi64/tsuyoshi-first-http-server/README.md

 `PLATFORM=dev` enables `POST /admin/reset`.
 Use any other value outside local development.

-You can generate a nice long random string on the command line like this:
+You can generate a nice long random string for the key on the command line like this:
 ```sh
 openssl rand -base64 64
 ```